Nicolas-Sieb/GlobalMart/README.md

 The data for this analysis comes from GlobalMart's transactional database, covering four years of e-commerce sales (2012-2015).
 The raw dataset contained 49,366 order records with 32 fields including customer information, product details, geographic data, and financial metrics.

-## Data Structure & Initial Checks

-The data for this analysis comes from GlobalMart's transactional database, covering four years of e-commerce sales (2012-2015).
-The raw dataset contained 49,366 order records across 165 countries.

 ### Why a Database?

 As GlobalMart's operations scaled globally, the company's data infrastructure needed to evolve beyond spreadsheet-based analysis.
 With nearly 50,000 transactions generating over 1.6 million data points, a relational database became essential for: